EraX-AI/viPiper/README.md

 **Future Contributions:**

 Stay tuned!
 We are actively training a new model using viPiper's capabilities and look forward to sharing it soon.
+Contaxt us for contribution or commercial implementation at nguyen@hatto.com

 **License:**